c4cs/c4cs.github.io/_commands/tools/git.md

 ### `.gitconfig`

-This file is the global configuration file for your machine.
+This file is the global configuration file for all of your projects on this machine.
 When you first ran git, it asked you to run `git config --global user.name "Example Name"`.
 What that command was really doing was writing to this file.
 Some other things that can be useful:

 ~~~ bash
 $ cat ~/.gitconfig